 After the Event

 - Update your website.
-When your virtual event is over, update the event announcement on your admissions web page to reflect that the event has already taken place.
+When an event is over, update the event announcement on your admissions web page to reflect that the event has already taken place.

 - Save and share the video of your event.
 Have your tech assistant download a copy of the recording and post the video to your admissions web page.
 Reach out to your borough's Instructional Tech Director for help if you're not sure how to do this (find your Tech Director here).